Calculate your Xverse taxes automatically and download ready-to-file tax reports in minutes with no manual work required.

 How do I troubleshoot the imported Xverse transactions to Coinpanda?

-While we strive every day to ensure the highest possible accuracy for importing transactions from Xverse to Coinpanda, it can happen that either not all transactions are imported or that some data is imported incorrectly.
+While we strive every day to ensure the highest possible accuracy when importing transactions from Xverse to Coinpanda, it may happen that not all transactions are imported or that some data is imported incorrectly.
 Some reasons for this can be:

 Changes in the Xverse API